Polygel Nails Keep Popping Off? – Here’s What To Do

 How Should PolyGels Be Applied?

 The whole process is quite simple!
-Here’s a summary of what to expect if you book a session for a poly gel manicure or attempt one yourself in the comfort of your home.
+Here’s a summary of what to expect if you book a session for a poly gel manicure or try one yourself at home.

 1. Prep the nail.